vanheeringen-lab/seq2science/docs/content/workflows/rna_seq.md

 This column may contain identifiers `no`, `forward` or `reverse`.
 If strandedness is unknown (for some samples), fields may be left blank or filled with `nan`.
 Setting `ignore_strandedness` in the config.yaml will resulting in gene counting to assume all reads are unstranded.

+#### Gene quantification methods
+RNA-seq can be performed using gene counting or abundance estimation methods.
+Gene counting methods require BAM files, which are generated and processed in the Alignment, Bam sieving and Strandedness steps.
+Gene abundances require trimmed fastqs, and are therefore not influenced by the aforementioned steps.

 ##### Gene counts  (with HTSeq/featureCounts)
 Gene counts are obtained from the filtered BAM files using either `HTSeq` or `featureCounts` (default `HTSeq`).